This is a Privacy Notice – also known as a Fair Processing Notice.

 It helps patients because:

-• Accurate, up-to-date information is important for providing the right care;
+- accurate, up-to-date information is needed to provide the right care;

-Local Care Direct is registered with the Information Commissioner’s Office as a Data Controller.
-Reference Z1102561.
+Local Care Direct is registered with the Information Commissioner’s Office as a Data Controller reference Z1102561, as required by the Data Protection Act 1998.

-Local Care Direct, Unit 14 Longbow Close, Bradley, Huddersfield, HD2 1GQ
+- post to Local Care Direct, Unit 14 Long Bow Close, Bradley, Huddersfield, HD2 1GQ

-Patients who wish to access their health records should refer to the Local Care Direct website www.Localcaredirect.org or should call the Quality Department on 0113 2206596 for help and information.
+A patient who wishes to access their health records should call the Quality Department on 0113 2206596 for help and information.

 How patient records are kept confidential